 How Web3 login is more secure than the Web 2.0 model

-Over time, this new model of logging in to Web3 DApps became the norm—it’s more seamless and secure than the Web 2.0 model of usernames and passwords.
+Over time, this new model of logging into Web3 DApps became the norm—it’s more seamless and secure than the Web 2.0 model of usernames and passwords.

 On Web 2.0, your username and password are paired together and stored on that website’s servers.
 When you log in, that site checks to make sure the username and password match up.
 If they do, you’re granted access.
 The problem with this model is that it’s up to each individual website you have an account with to keep your credentials safe.
-It also means you have to create—and remember—dozens or even hundreds of different username / password combinations.
+It also means you have to create—and remember—dozens or even hundreds of different username/password combinations.

 And, usually, this doesn’t happen.
-Most people reuse the same username / password combos from site to site, which creates an easy way for bad actors to hack your stuff.
+Most people reuse the same username/password combos from site to site, which creates an easy way for bad actors to hack your stuff.
 And email addresses, usernames, and passwords get stolen from websites’ central databases all the time.

 The Web3 model, however, places the security and login mechanisms directly within your crypto wallet—something that you alone have control over.

-Connecting to Web3 with your crypto wallet
+How to access Web3 with your crypto wallet

 Typically, you’ll install a crypto wallet as a plugin (or “extension”) to your browser, or as an app on your mobile device.
 MetaMask, for example, is one of the first, and most popular, crypto wallets.
-It’s available as an extension for Web browsers like Chrome and Firefox (and others), and has mobile apps for Android and iOS.
+It’s available as an extension for Web browsers like Brave, Chrome, and Firefox (and others), and has mobile apps for Android and iOS.

 When first setting up a crypto wallet like MetaMask, you’ll be asked to come up with a password, and also write down your “recovery phrase” (or “seed phrase”).
 This is typically a list of 12 (or sometimes 24) words.
 If you forget the password to your crypto wallet, the recovery phrase is the only possible way to recover the wallet and its assets.